ryqdev/missing/src/vim-tips.md

 ## TL;DR
 Vim/Neovim is a powerful tool for programmers.
-It can improve your working efficiency if you mastered it.
+It can improve your working efficiency if you master it.
 ## Basic Operations

 There are a few ways for beginners to know what vim is.